Home

 Personally, a major shock was the financial cost of transitioning.
 The added financial cost of living as a woman was extraordinary.
 A few years later I provided an article on my transition experiences to an Australian newsletter, an extract:

 Now that I was living day-in day-out as a woman ...
 I found myself needing a much bigger collection of clothes, shoes, jewellery, bags, accessories, et al. The et al including a pile of items such as such as shampoo, conditioners, setting lotions, body lotion, skin moisturizer, facial applications, cosmetics and facial makeup, nail varnish and perfumes.
 And that's before we even get into other essential items such as a good hairdryer and a lady shaver.
+And to cap it all, I've found that basics such as womens disposable razors (i.e. pink not blue) can often cost two or three times that of mens.

 In 1998 Carlos Roberto Paz Wells became age 38 Veronica Paz Wells, an ex-husband and father of a daughter.
 Transitioning at that age is both challenging, and financially often a disaster.